-Basic Economics: A Natural Law Approach to Economics can be used in a number of ways to teach economics at the high school level.
-The textbook can be used on its own if parents want to create their own assignments and course syllabus as many have done with earlier editions of the book.
-However, for this fourth edition, the publisher has created support resources that use the textbook as the nucleus for a complete course that includes reading, videos to watch, assignments, and quizzes.
+Basic Economics: A Natural Law Approach to Economics, fourth edition now has a PDF teacher's guide that can be added to create a complete high school economics course.
+There is also an enhanced, online course option that uses the textbook as the nucleus for a complete course that includes reading, videos to watch, assignments, and quizzes.
 In addition, an optional Budget Project mini-course that helps students learn financial responsibility and planning is available at the publisher's website at no cost.
 I'll begin with a description of the textbook.

 Basic Economics: A Natural Law Approach to Economics is great for students (as well as adults) who want to understand economics at a deeper level and from a Christian perspective.
 This textbook covers the economics topics that you find in most high school texts such as markets, supply and demand, scarcity, monopoly and competition, and the stock market.
 It also teaches more personally-applicable topics such as rent, wages, savings, investments, interest, and home-based businesses that are sometimes not covered in economics textbooks.